jank-lang/jank-lang.org/resources/src/blog/2026-05-08-optimization.md

 {:name v17 :op :ret :value v16 :type "jank::runtime::object_ref"}
 ```

-So let's eliminate those extra `:cpp/into-object` and `:truthy` instructions and
+That's everything!
+So let's eliminate those extra `:cpp/into-object` and
-add support to our IR generation for just using `bool` values directly.
-The
+`:truthy` instructions and add support to our IR generation for just using
-results are that we drop from 2,309 milliseconds to 2,247 milliseconds.
-That's
+`bool` values directly.
+The results are that we drop from 2,309 milliseconds to
-quite marginal, given our overall magnitude.
-It's nice that the IR no longer has
+2,247 milliseconds.
+That's quite marginal, given our overall magnitude.
+It's
-any extraneous instructions in it, though.
+nice that the IR no longer has any extraneous work in it, though.
+We could
+lift those two `:literal` instructions for `1` so there's just one of them, but
+that's not going to affect our performance, so I'll leave it for now.

 ```clojure
 {:name entry